Guide to the Northern Gateway Toll Road

 You have three options to pay for your Northern Gateway toll:

 By Cash: Over-the-counter payments can be made at 33 upper North Island BP and Caltex service stations.
 Be aware that this payment method incurs a NZ$1.20 transaction fee.

 By phone: Call 0800 40 20 20 to pay your toll by phone.
 Try to avoid this payment method as paying by phone will incur a NZ$3.70 fee!

-As backpackers who are likely staying in New Zealand for a few months, you have time to take a much more scenic road; the Hibiscus Coast Highway (State highway 17).
+As travellers who are likely in New Zealand to enjoy the scenery, if you have time, then take a much more scenic road; the Hibiscus Coast Highway (State highway 17).
 This will help you avoid having to deal with toll road payment.

 State Highway 17

-To take this alternative route, headwest by exiting at Silverdale.
+To take this alternative route, head east by exiting at Silverdale.
 Head to Orewa, then Waiwera, then join back on Highway 1.
-Find out more what there is to do along the Hibiscus Coast on Auckland Suburbs Guide for Backpackers.
+Find out more what there is to do along the Hibiscus Coast in our Auckland destination category.